 What to Say to Invoke the Right to Silence

-The new Supreme Court decision raises weighty questions, such as whether it’s reasonable to place the onus of asserting constitutional rights on everyday people, most of whom have never cracked the spine of a criminal procedure or constitutional law book.
-The more practical question is what, exactly, an out-of-custody person must say to inquisitive police officers in order to claim the right to silence.
-To be safe, they should make clear that they are invoking their Fifth Amendment right to silence and have nothing further to say.
-That way their subsequent failure to answer any questions cannot be mentioned at trial.
+The 2013 Supreme Court decision raises weighty questions, such as whether it’s reasonable to place the onus of asserting constitutional rights on everyday people, most of whom have never cracked the spine of a criminal procedure or constitutional law book.
+The more practical question is what, exactly, an out-of-custody person must say to inquisitive police officers in order to effectively claim the right to silence.
+Courts have indicated that they should make clear that they are invoking their Fifth Amendment privilege against self-incrimination.
+That way their subsequent silence cannot be mentioned at trial.